+Homebuyer Advising Financial Wellness

-Homebuyer Advising 50 - 80 points
+50 - 80 points 20 - 50 points

-(Short Term)
+(Short Term) (Long Term)

 Client is near mortgage readiness, has good income, is managing debt, has some savings, and their credit score is near or above minimum lending standards.
+Client demonstrates more than one significant barrier that will take time to resolve.